tsedio/tsed/docs/tutorials/multer.md

 ## Example

-Ts.ED use multer to handler file uploads.
+Ts.ED uses Multer to handle file uploads.
 Single file can be injected like this:

 <<< @/docs/tutorials/snippets/multer/controller.ts

 ::: tip
-Many frontend example code are available on the web and some of this doesn't works correctly.
-So here a short example:
+Many frontend code examples are available on the web and some of them don't work correctly.
+So here is a short example:

 <<< @/docs/tutorials/snippets/multer/loading-file.js